RumeelHussainbnb/CoreDAODocs/docs/Node/overview.md

 * **Snapshot Nodes** aid in efficient network scaling and faster node synchronization.

 ## Conclusion
-The diverse roles of nodes in the Core DAO ecosystem collectively ensure the blockchain is secure, efficient, accessible, and robust.
+The diverse roles of nodes in the Core Chain ecosystem collectively ensure the blockchain is secure, efficient, accessible, and robust.
 Validators, Full Nodes, and Archive Nodes form the backbone of the network's security and data integrity.
 At the same time, RPC Nodes, and Snapshot Nodes provide flexibility, accessibility, and scalability.
 This multi-faceted node architecture supports a wide range of operations from transaction processing to complex dApp interactions and historical data analysis.